animupa/FOJI/README.md

 ## Source

-The data has been retrieved from https://catastro.foji.cl/ and structured for better analysis and data visualization.
+The data has been retrieved from https://catastro.foji.cl/ and structured by Animupa for better analysis and data visualization.

 ## License